abelgvidal/phrasalverbs/a.md

 to make sense
 - So why he would kill its wife if she had no money at all?
 It doesn't *adds up*.

+## adjourn to

+to leave one place and go to (another place) after the end of a meeting, discussion, etc.

+- After the ceremony, we *adjourned to* the garden where lunch was waiting for us.
+- Is the meeting done?
+Let's *adjourn to* the bar.